princeraj07m/angular-bootstrap-cli/README.md

 # Angular Bootstrap CLI

-A simple custom CLI tool to **create Angular projects with Bootstrap, FontAwesome, and PrimeNG pre-installed**.
+A simple custom CLI tool to **create Angular projects with Bootstrap**.
 It saves time by automating the installation and setup process.

 ---